docker/docs/content/manuals/subscription/details.md

 - Update billing and payment information
 - Downgrade your subscription at any time

-### Sales-assisted
+## Sales-assisted

-A sales-assisted Docker Business subscription where everything is set up and managed by a dedicated Docker account manager.
+A sales-assisted plan refers to a Docker Business or Team subscription where everything is set up and managed by a dedicated Docker account manager.

 {{< /tab >}}